fpicarras/obsidian-main-vault/Universidade/classes/csph-threads.md

 For example, an array that has N elements, instead of being processed in Serial, can be split for T threads and have an ideal speed-up of T.
 Another useful example of threads are in user interfaces or network servers, threads can improve responsiveness by allowing background tasks to run without blocking the main thread.

+# Concurrency

+A big problem with threads is the access to shared resources, meaning: consider two threads that increment the same global variable, this threads will load the variable

 # pthreads

 >Or POSIX threads, are the standard milti-threading in C.